negaga53/comfyui-imgloader/README.md

 #### "No valid image source found"
 - Ensure your image file exists and is readable
 - Check that base64 strings are properly formatted
-- Verify clipboard contains an image (not just a file path)

-#### Paste not working
-- Make sure the node is focused (click on it first)
-- Try pasting directly onto the node canvas area
-- Check browser permissions for clipboard access

 #### Large images causing memory issues
 - The node automatically manages GPU memory